-Amber Mace, PhD is Deputy Director of the California Council on Science and Technology (CCST) and
+Amber Mace, PhD is Interim Executive Director of the California Council on Science and Technology (CCST) and

 is a Policy Fellow with the UC Davis Policy Institute for Energy, Environment and the Economy.
 Mace

 devotes her time to building new and revitalizing existing programs and organizations that are

 dedicated to increasing the impact and value of science-informed decision-making.

 Prior to this, Mace served as the Deputy Director of CCST and Associate Director of the UC Davis Policy Institute for Energy,